 Students are not permitted to take pictures or videos at Deerfield School except when it is part of a teacher approved and school-related project.
-Cell phones and cameras will be confiscated by staff members if students are handling or using them.
+Cell phones and cameras will be confiscated by staff members if students are handling or using them during school hours.
 Once a staff member has confiscated a recording device, it will be turned over to the principal.
 The first time this occurs, the item will be returned to the student at the end of the school day.
-The second incident will result in the parent/guardian needing to pick up the item from the main office.
+The second incident will result in the item being returned on the last day of the school year.